 Since graduation, he has worked in several start-up enterprises as a graduate engineer.
 However, he has always wanted to start his own company, particularly since his project won 'Most Entrepreneurial Achievement' in the final year of his degree.
 He has just secured crowd-sourced funding for his concept - a new device in the home automation sector - and expects to have a prototype available within months.
 He understands the key hardware and software principles, particularly the significant energy management requirements, and is working with contract engineers to bring his vision to fruition.

-WIT, through its world-beating ICT research centre TSSG and more than 30 other research groups, offers students numerous research opportunities.
+SETU Waterford, through its world-beating ICT research institute; Walton Institute and more than 30 other research groups, offers students numerous research opportunities.

 The programme will promote an ethos of collaboration, practical application, and innovation.
 A project module will be included at each stage of the programme (apart from semester 1) that will, through individual and collaborative projects, challenge students to combine the knowledge and skills acquired in the various strands.
 Each project module will also elaborate on a theme, orthogonal to the programme disciplines, but central to the student’s individual development.